 The Estates at Marango Springs is located within the South Valleys Area Plan and is identified within the Steamboat Valley Rural Transition Character Management Area (SVRTCMA).
 The South Valleys Area Plan states that in the Steamboat and Pleasant Valley Communities "most homes (are) built on one-acre parcels".
-The proposed zone of Low Density Suburban (LDS - One Unit per 1 Acre) is permitted and exactly matches the existing pattern of one-acre density.
+The proposed zones of Low Density Suburban (LDS - One Unit per 1 Acre) and Medium Density Rural (MDR - One Unit per 5 Acres) are permitted and exactly matches the existing pattern of one-acre density.
 Figure 5 (below) depicts the project site in context with the SCMA.